lorint/brick/README.md

-with full ability to navigate across associations, to easily updating and creating data, exporting tables or views out to CSV or Google Sheets, importing sets of data, creating a minimally-scaffolded application one file at a time, experimenting with various data layouts to prove out a database design, and more.
+with full ability to navigate across associations, to easily updating and creating data, exporting tables or views out to CSV or Google Sheets, importing sets of data, creating a minimally-scaffolded application one file at a time, experimenting with various data layouts to see how functional a given database design will be, and more.

 One core goal behind The Brick is to adhere as closely as possible to Rails conventions.
 As such, models, controllers, and views are treated independently.
 You can use this tool to only